lakdogan/shift6foribmi/README.md

 # Shift6 for IBM i

 Formatter for free-format RPGLE in VS Code.
 Keeps `**FREE` at column 1, applies a configurable base indent, and adds block-aware indentation for IF/ELSE/WHEN, loops, SELECT, MONITOR, BEGSR, and procedures.
-It also splits inline block statements so open/close pairs land on separate lines, and corrects both under- and over-indented lines.
+It also splits semicolon-separated statements so each ends the line (inline blocks included), and corrects both under- and over-indented lines.

 [![Version](https://img.shields.io/badge/version-0.0.1-blue)](https://marketplace.visualstudio.com/)
 [![License](https://img.shields.io/badge/license-MIT-green)](LICENSE)